-These feathery plants add pink, lavender, white, and red flowers to your shade garden.
+These feathery flowering shade plants add pink, lavender, white, and red flowers to your shade garden.
 Astilbe loves partially shaded, moist spots, although it will grow in deep shade — just don’t expect as many blooms.
 It looks great along borders or as an accent plant that gives your garden a punch of color.
 Butterflies love them; deer don’t.
 They have a lovely fragrance, so cut a few for an indoor display.

 Coleus is a color-packed annual that thrives in partial shade.
 The plant, perfect for small spaces, is prized for its loud, garish foliage — magenta and yellow; hot pink and green; red and orange.
 Pick a few varieties, and plant them in large clusters.
 The first frost will kill your coleus, so before the weather turns, root a few clippings in potting soil and place in a sunny window throughout winter; then replant in spring.

 These Flowering Shade Plants Pack Curb AppealCreeping Jenny (Lysimachia aurea)